Request a Callback 01308 800 130

 3. Minted

-Along with Dorchester, Shaftesbury and Wareham, Bridport was one of most important settlements during King Alfred the Great’s reign.
-The town had strong fortifications and also a royal mint.
+Along with Dorchester, Shaftesbury and Wareham, the town was an important settlement during King Alfred the Great’s reign with strong fortifications and a royal mint.

 4. Mad Hatters

-Despite its diminutive stature, Bridport has a number of annual festivals including a literary festival, food festival, beer festival and even a hat festival.
+Despite its diminutive stature, the town holds a number of annual festivals, including a literary festival, food festival, beer festival and even a hat festival.

 5. Buckydoo